dons20/Restaurant-Site/README.md

 This site is built with PHP in order to interact with a secure database of users and daily menu items.

+Note: Logged in users will be automatically logged out after 30 minutes of inactivity

 ## How to use

 Follow the steps below to get started.